 - An increase in qualified candidate ghosting

-Employers can improve the candidate experience by optimizing every recruitment stage to ensure acceptance rates are high for every job offer you extend.
-In practice, this means providing useful candidate feedback, clarity about compensation, and not expecting potential employees to jump through hoops and attend seventeen different interviews to secure a role.
+Notably, though, organizations with flexible work arrangements report less trouble recruiting than those without (22% vs. 29%.)
+Employers can also follow the below strategies to optimize the candidate experience, so acceptance rates are high for every job offer you extend.
+In practice, this means not expecting potential employees to jump through hoops and attend seventeen different interviews to secure a role.

 3. Onboarding